 Here is a case that proves that doctors can get it wrong.
 A miracle child that was born without a cerebellum and still lives a normal, happy life and is a true miracle to his family.

 I am truly honored to have met Danette and to have heard her and her son’s amazing story.
 Thank you for sharing it with us.

-Please share this post so as many people as possible can read it and be inspired by it.
+Please like and share this post so as many people as possible can read it and be inspired by it.